wmacmil/wmacmil.github.io/_posts/2021-04-23-gf-tutorial.md

 The astute reader will recognize some code which has not yet been described.
 The comments, delegated with `--`, can have their own lines or be given at the end of a piece of code.
 It is good practice to give example linearizations as comments in the abstract syntax file, so that it can be read in a stand-alone way.

 The `flags startcat = Exp ;` line is not a judgment, but piece of metadata for the compiler so that it knows, when generating random ASTs, to include a function at the root of the AST with codomain `Exp`.
-If I hadn't included `flags startcat = *some cat*` , and ran `gr` in the gf shell, we would get the following error, which can be incredibly confusing but simple bug to fix if you don't know what to look for!
+If I hadn't included `flags startcat = *some cat*` , and ran `gr` in the gf shell, we would get the following error, which can be incredibly confusing but simple bug to fix if you know what to look for!

 ```haskell
 Category S is not in scope